matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

     even if _CR_ is encrypted;
 - Marvin can deduce that @alice:compromised.org has denounced @bob:somewhere.org.

 This is BAD.
 However, this is better as the current situation in which Marvin can directly read the report posted by @alice:compromised.org using the reporting API.
+Furthermore, this problem will not show up in Matrix P2P.

+If necessary, a hardened Client could make deductions harder/increase deniability by randomly sending bogus abuse reports to the Routing Bot.

 ### Snooping administrators (moderator homeserver)